ShatakshiPalli/Edublog/Readme.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Authors

-- Your Name - Initial work
+- SHATAKSHI PALLI
+- ACHA SRIDATTA VARMA
+- MEGHANA BAJJURI
+- MOHAMMED ABBU HUZAIFA

 ## 🙏 Acknowledgments